 Wendy Bucktooth, spokeswoman for the Alabama-based No Mexicans in Alabama Solution (NOMAS) has described the CP program as “a humdinger” and told PNS she is sympathetic toward its goals.

 “The key here is, these people are white, okay?
 Dang, Alabama has changed a lot since Lincoln ruined every-thang.
 We are not against using slav…excuse me, immigrant labor but if they’re white AND speak English?
 Hell, we may never let ‘em go!”
-Bucktooh said.
+Bucktooth said.